Back to prior page

 (Courtesy of Les Adams)

-Above, Tom and trusty steed get ready for the start of the Cattlemen's Convention horse race in a crop from a lobby card from RIP ROARIN' BUCKAROO (Victory, 1936).
+Above -Tom and his trusty steed get ready for the start of the Cattlemen's Convention horse race in a crop from a lobby card from RIP ROARIN' BUCKAROO (Victory, 1936).
 Notice the white socks on the rear legs.
+And note the year being 1936 on the banner - this was another western with six-guns and horses in modern times.

 (Courtesy of Calvin Castine)